 Finally, kindness never goes out of fashion, and kindness at Christmas extends in two directions.
 Firstly towards other people, in accepting where they’re at, reframing their actions more positively, and looking after those we care about.
 But it also extends to ourselves.
 Many of us feel a strong sense of duty not to let others down at this time of year – and that can mean pushing ourselves to do things that we’re not comfortable with.
 None of us are at our best when we are fearful, fraught with anxiety, or just generally stressed out.
 Take time to be honest with yourself about where your own boundaries lie, and try to acknowledge them.
 It really is okay to ask for things to happen differently this year, even if you know it won’t go down well.
 Pacing ourselves, and the usual self-care steps we know are good for us, are also going to be important.

 Family Christmas this year will be different to usual, and in many cases fraught with sensitivity.
 So listen with love, respect others’ views and boundaries, tell positive stories and always be kind.
 That way, we can leave everyone feeling okay, and start the New Year peacefully and well.

 If you enjoyed this post, why not leave your email address with us for more from the Living Well Alone Project?
-One weekly email, no spam.
+One fortnightly email, no spam.